apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 ####  Error Handling

 When the parameter N/SN of LIMIT/SLIMIT exceeds the size of the result set, IoTDB will return all the results as expected.
-For example, the query result of the original SQL statement consists of six columns, and we select the first 100 columns through the LIMIT clause:
+For example, the query result of the original SQL statement consists of six rows, and we select the first 100 rows through the LIMIT clause:

 ```
 select status,temperature from root.ln.wf01.wt01 where time > 2017-11-01T00:05:00.000 and time < 2017-11-01T00:12:00.000 limit 100